-In other words, they want a 24/7 support team that responds to all questions promptly, and that can also quickly escalate a complaint if necessary.
-This guide will cover how to improve your customer service and what to do if your shop isn’t fulfilling customers’ needs.
+In other words, they want a round-the-clock support team that responds to all questions promptly, and that can also quickly escalate a complaint if necessary.

-We won’t focus on “hard skills,” such as coding, database management, and design.
+This guide won’t focus on hard skills such as coding, database management, and design.
 Instead, we’ll focus on “soft skills.”
-We’ll teach you how to be a great (and profitable) customer service representative.
-If you’re ready to learn how to be a great Shopify store customer service representative, keep reading.
+You’ll learn how to be a great (and profitable) customer service representative.

 - A large stock of products